I could still hear Celeste’s voice echoing over the hills as our carriage rattled down into the valley.

 The young man’s face fell, but he rallied.
 “My master has gone on a pilgrimage, and won’t return for several weeks.
 I’m Mr. Filius’s apprentice, and I can take any orders you may have. “

-“Thank you, but I came to speak with him on a personal matter.
+“Thank you, but I came to speak with him about a personal matter.
 If he’s not available, I will be on my way.”

 I turned to go, but the young man called, “wait- are you Lady Frey?”